-- 4. HMIS User means the individual who uses or enters data in an HMIS or a comparable database approved by the CoC. - 5.
-HMIS Lead means the entity designated by the Continuum of Care in accordance with the HMIS Proposed Rule (24 CFR Part 580) to operate the Continuum's HMIS on the Continuum's behalf.
-The Coalition for the Homeless serves as the HMIS Lead - 6.
-HMIS System Administrator means the individual(s) whose job it is to manage the HMIS implementation at the local level: enrolling programs and managing appropriate use, supporting users through connection to, or direct provision of, user training, and overseeing system setup. - 7.
+- 6. HMIS System Administrator means the individual(s) whose job it is to manage the HMIS implementation at the local level: enrolling programs and managing appropriate use, supporting users through connection to, or direct provision of, user training, and overseeing system setup. - 7.
 Project and Program are terms used to mean different things across the federal agencies.
 In this document, and for the purposes of data collection in HMIS, a program refers to the federal funding source (e.g., HUD CoC, HHS PATH, VA SSVF, YHDP, etc.) whereas project refers to a distinct unit of an organization as set up in the HMIS.

-E. HMIS Project Start and Exit Date
+F. HMIS Project Start and Exit Date